cardano-foundation/CIPs/CPS-0010/README.md

 Since CIP-30's authoring there have only been two other competing standards, in CIP-45 | Decentralized WebRTC dApp-Wallet Communication ([#395](https://github.com/cardano-foundation/CIPs/pull/395)) and CIP-90 | Extendable dApp-Wallet Web Bridge ([#462](https://github.com/cardano-foundation/CIPs/pull/462/)).
 Although neither of of this standards have seen wide adoption.

-Although not a direct competitor, CIP-13 could be seen as an alternative standard.
+Although not a direct competitor, CIP-13 could be seen as an alternative standard, which fits some wallet connection niches.
-This standard

 ##### CIP-30 Extensions
 - CIP-62